Ask A Plant Queen: Roses Are So Cliché. What Plant Should I Buy For Valentine's Day?

 For high light conditions:

-Any and all Cacti: I don’t like to generalise, but men love cactus.
+Any and all Cacti: I don’t like to generalize, but men love cactus.
 It’s just a fact and we see it so often at Tula.
 Make sure you identify the specie and find out when it will bloom – cactus blooms are AMAZING!
-Some of our favourites are the echinocereus, myrtillocactus geometrizans (forma cristata), all Mammillaria species… the list goes on.
+Some of our favorites are the echinocereus, myrtillocactus geometrizans (forma cristata), all Mammillaria species… the list goes on.

 Desert Rose (Adenium obesum): Native to East Africa and Arabia, the Desert rose has evolved to live through long periods of drought developing a swollen trunk called a caudex.
 This acts as the plants water reservoir – a swollen trunk indicates a healthy water storage; a skinny trunk indicates the end of a long drought and a thirsty plant.
 When grown in full sun the Desert rose will bloom big, beautiful rose shaped blossoms, often lasting weeks at a time.
 With the correct environment, buds should start growing in late winter.